-After applying mains power, connect the batteries together first by fitting the battery link to the battery terminals nearest the back of the enclosure.
+Connect the batteries together first by fitting the battery link to the battery terminals nearest the back of the enclosure.

-Connect the red battery lead to the red (+) terminal of the left hand battery nearest the front of the enclosure and the black battery lead to the black (-) terminal of the right hand battery nearest the front of the enclosure.
+Connect the red battery lead to the terminal of the left hand battery nearest the front of the enclosure and the black battery lead to the terminal of the right hand battery nearest the front of the enclosure.